constantinehinds/Learning-Unity-First-RPG-/README.md

 # Tutorial RPG <br>
 Game Description: I followed Jimmy Vega's RPG Course and made an incomplete buggy build of the game <br>

-Disclaimer: There isn't an End Game Function in this build yet so Alt F4 when done!<br>
+Disclaimer: No End Game Option.
+Press "Alt-F4" when done!<br>

 How to Play; <br>
 - Unzip<br>